inasafe/inasafe-doc/docs/source/training/socialisation/objective.rst

 -------

 |project_name| was originally developed by the Australian Government in
-partnership with The National Agency for Disaster Management, Indonesia, and the World Bank-|GFDRR|).
+partnership with The National Agency for Disaster Management (BNPB), Indonesia, and the World Bank-|GFDRR|).

 This |project_name| Socialisation Training Manual was developed by Kartoza in collaboration with the Australian Government and the Humanitarian